See if you're ready for a guide dog.

 - Are those who live with you comfortable with having a dog in the home and are they willing to comply with some basic guidelines GDB provides regarding the care, control and behavior of your dog?
 What about your friends and co-workers?

 - Would you enjoy having more contact with the public?
 Partnering with a guide dog frequently attracts the admiration and interest of people around you.

 - Do you like the idea of having a dog around when your guide is off duty?
-This animal is usually with you twenty-four hours a day, seven days a week.
-A significant portion of having a guide dog is simply enjoying him or her as a pet and housemate.
+A guide dog is usually with you twenty-four hours a day, seven days a week.
+A significant portion of having a guide dog is simply enjoying his or her companionship.

 If you're confident you're ready for a guide dog, please fill out our application for admission.Apply To GDB